-Level #2 – Lats Stretch
+Level 2 – Lats Stretch

-If they don’t get much benefit from Level 1, I progress them on to Level 2 which is arms overhead, grabbing the elbows, and then side bending.
+If they don’t get much benefit from Level 1, I progress them on to Level 2, which is arms overhead, grabbing the elbows, and then side bending.

-Level #3 – Lats Stretch
+Level 3 – Lats Stretch

-Bringing the arms overhead, focusing on that movement happening in the thoracic spine, and then bending and trying to open up through here and trying to feel that stretch more in the upper part of the lats.
+Bringing the arms overhead, focusing on that movement happening in the thoracic spine, and then bending and trying to open up through here and feel that stretch more in the upper part of the lats.
 And looking at that one set with two repetitions, you can progress to three.
 Starting with a 5 to 10 seconds hold and then progressing to a 20-second hold.

 So give those a go.
-Those are stretches that I end up doing-especially if I end up feeling tension or tightness in my back.
+Those stretches I end up doing, especially if I feel tension or tightness in my back.
 I find those help relieve things.
-Also if you are looking at getting a different kind of stretch when it comes to your lats, give those 3 stretches a go.
+Also, if you are looking at getting a different stretch for your lats, give those three stretches a go.
 Find out the level that ends up working best for you.

 Take care and bye-bye.